datajango/faang_problems/README.md

 ## My FAANG Interview Strategy

-My basic concept is to study key algorithms along with a body of heuristics know to be useful in solving interview coding challanges.
+My basic concept is to study key algorithms along with a body of heuristics known to be useful in solving interview coding challanges.
 I taught graduate level Comp Sci for one semester at NYU Poly out of the Brooklyn MetroTech campus, so I mostly know everything I need to knowo already.
 Says the Autodidact, the Academic says, just hit the books smart guy.

 But as was stated above: Rigor demands the deep dive.